bmintz/CAAPTAIN-CAPSLOCK/README.md

 ## How does it operate?

 Say something.
 Say anything.
 But say it LOUDLY.
-The cap' will log what you say (for your server only) and shout something random back at you.
+The cap' will log what you say (for your server only), and 60% of the time, shout something random back at you.
 The more you shout at it, the bigger its repertoire gets.
 Duplicate text will not be logged.

+## Why doesn't it respond all the time?

+In practice, responding 100% of the time causes shouting matches and bickering with the bot.
+Responding 60% of the time prevents it from always having the last word.

 ## What about message deletes/edits?